MicrosoftDocs/power-automate-docs/articles/desktop-flows/create-processes.md

 # Use Softomotive's WinAutomation with UI flows

 >[!IMPORTANT]
->See the [Power Automate Desktop (preview)](./desktop/introduction.md) documentation to learn about the evolution of WinAutomation.
+>See the [Power Automate Desktop](./desktop/introduction.md) documentation to learn about the evolution of WinAutomation.

 Here are some tips before you start using WinAutomation with UI flows.